 Unfortunately, you have to experiment out a little.
 If you have acne, a physical sunscreen which lies on top of the skin might be clogging the pores, but on the other hand a chemical sunscreen can be irritating.

 But, oxybenzone as an ingredient in itself should not be a concern for you.
 Of course you need to test it on your skin to see if the ingredient will irritate your skin, but often an irritation is caused by other ingredients contained in the product.

 To find BHA you must look for salicylic acid.
 But unfortunately, many products contain BHA/salicylic acid as an ingredient, but if the product does not have the correct acidic PH value, then the BHA will not have the optimal effect.

 If you can find a BHA with a PH value of 3 or 4, that would be really good.
-For example, try Smooth Skin Treatment.
+For example, try Perfect Skin Power Treat.

 Tea Tree Oil is actually one of the very few ingredients that has a documented effect on blemishes.
 BUT…For Tea Tree Oil to have a real effect on the blemishes, you need to use a lot of it.
 And since Tea Tree Oil does not have the best scent, it is not used often (and in the required quantities) in skincare products.

 I wish you a great future with nice, beautiful skin!